PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: Validation

-\textbf{Data pre-processing.} We assume that for the target object in the RGB-D scan, we have an initial estimate for the 3D center of the target object.
-Then, we estimate 2D segmentation masks of the object for the objective function in Equation~\eqref{eq:loss}.
+\textbf{Data pre-processing.} We assume that for the target object in the RGB-D scan, we have an initial estimate for the 3D center of the target object, here we follow preprocessing from~\cite{ainetter2023hocsearch}.
+Then, we estimate 2D segmentation masks of the object used to generate dense point clouds in the objective function in Equation~\eqref{eq:loss}.

-For the synthetic experiment in Section~\ref{sec:synth}, we extract the 3D object center and 2D masks during scene generation.
-In our experiments on ScanNet, we extract these from the annotations from SCANnotateDataset~\cite{ainetter2023hocsearch}.
-In general, state-of-the-art 3D object recognition methods could be used instead~\cite{Vu_2022_CVPR,schult2023mask3d}.

-\textbf{Search details.} Based on empirical observations from our experiments on the synthetic data, we set the number of MCTS iterations to $300$, with up to $30$ simulations per iteration.
-We use Adam~\cite{kingma2014adam} to perform gradient descent.
-To deal with large computation overhead, we perform optimization only when the leaf nodes of the tree are reached in the selection phase of MCTS, and skip optimization during simulation.
-We provide details in the supplementary material.